StuartGJohnson/AA203_project/README.md

 The repo is the result of a project completed as part of the Stanford course AA203 : Optimal and Learning-Based Control.
 The original report from the course is in: [Course report](/reports/final.pdf).
 This report is slightly modified in that the code was originally included in the document.
 Follow-up work on this project is documented in: [Follow-up course report](/reports/post_final.pdf).
 The code supporting these reports is contained in this repo and is described below.
+These reports are generated with LaTeX using TeXStudio on Windows 10.
+All TeXStudio droppings are included in the `reports` directory.

 Note/disclaimer: This project is an examination of methods of optimal control for a contrived agricultural scenario.
 It does not advocate for the use of pesticides or any other agricultural methods.